pixotchi/Pixotchi-Bot/README.md

 ## Support

 For technical support or questions about the Pixotchi Telegram Bot, please refer to the project documentation or contact the development team through appropriate channels.

+## License
+Licensed under the MIT License.
+See the `LICENSE` file at the project root for details.

+---

+**Built with ❤️ for the Pixotchi community**